petermann/masks-form-fields/trunk/readme.txt

 = What is the plugin for? =

-This plugin to make masks on form fields and HTML elements.
+This plugin to add masks in the form’s fields.

 == Changelog ==

+= 1.4 =
+* Updated Readme description
+* Updated jQuery Mask library
+* Tested in WordPress 5.5

 = 1.3 =
 * 2019-06-10